hahwul/podopunch/README.md

        [Easy testing from multiple android devices] + [by hahwul]

 # podopunch
-Easy testing from multiple android devices
+Easy testing from multiple android devices. for.. my wife

 # Download and Run